Your Pre-Election Watch List, Climate Change Week, and VOCES: October on WORLD

 Against the Current: Life on the Eastern Shore | Local, USA

-October 14 on TV, online & YouTube
+October 14 on TV, online, on YouTube & the PBS app

 AGAINST THE CURRENT provides a powerful look at how residents of Virginia’s Eastern Shore, like many coastal towns, are subject to rising sea waters and the challenges it has on their lives and livelihood.
 Through resilience and perseverance, they learn to co-exist and celebrate their rural home.
 How can this community shed light on conversations happening around these issues of climate change?